k1nho/blog/content/posts/2025-11-15-securing-my-local-network-with-tailscale.md

 # Laptop Heavy, Knees Weak, Arms Heavy

-Ok, so the first issue I wanted to solve is this idea of accessing my VAIO through my Macbook via [SSH](https://en.wikipedia.org/wiki/Secure_Shell), since I will be out of my local network somedays, and just setting up the whole ordeal with authorized keys would be a hassle.
+Ok, so the first issue I wanted to tackle is [SSH](https://en.wikipedia.org/wiki/Secure_Shell) access to my VAIO from my Macbook.
+I wanted to approach this properly, because this decision would set the foundation for the architecture
+I have in mind, using [VXLAN overlay](https://www.hpe.com/us/en/what-is/vxlan.html#explained) to **connect multiple devices across different networks as if they were on the same local network**.

+Additionally, it’s very likely that I’ll be outside my local network at some point, and managing SSH access through authorized keys across multiple machines quickly becomes a hassle.
+I needed a solution that would enable **secure access without constantly juggling keys or reconfiguring SSH**.

-Investigating more about how can I go about achieving it, I found the fantastic [Tailscale](https://tailscale.com/) and just wow I was amazed to what it had in store for this.
+While researching ways to achieve this, I came across the fantastic [Tailscale](https://tailscale.com/), and honestly I was amazed to what it had in store for this.

 ---